Burning off and fireworks

 - manure and straw

-- carcasses or dead animals or birds, unless prescribed by the Department of Primary Industries as the only means of disposal
+- carcasses of dead animals or birds, unless prescribed by the Department of Agriculture as the only means of disposal